Ryan-J-Smith/income-explorer/code.md

 ### Exporting Shape Data for the Web

 Even though we have eliminated many of the shapes we don't need, the shape data still has additional attributes that are not necessary for the map.
+In this section I remove everything except the geometry and the unique identifier (fips).
+I also apply a polygon simplification step to reduce the overall number of points used.
+This can make a significant impact in final file size for larger areas.

 {% highlight python %}
 small_shapes = gpd.GeoDataFrame()